hsp-panda/dockerfiles-panda/README.md

 +-----------------------------------------------------------------------------+
 ```

+## Set up Singularity

+Working with Docker might be overwhelming for newbies.
+We understand.
+The workstation has also been equipped with an installation of [Singularity](https://github.com/hpcng/singularity), which is similar to Docker in functionality but with way less hassle.

+If you wish to install it yourself, it has to be compiled from source.
+The installation process is relatively easy, and instructions are provided [in the official project page](https://github.com/hpcng/singularity/blob/master/INSTALL.md).
+On the Panda workstation, Go has been installed under `/opt/go` and Singularity under `/opt/singularity`, and their functionality are of course available to the non-root user.

 ## How to use dockerfiles on the Panda workstation

 The GPU-equipped workstation on the Panda setup is already set up with a Docker and `nvidia-container-runtime` installation.
 Since you'll be only able to log in as user without administrative privileges, pretty much your only choice is to use a containerized workspace.
 This repository contains examples of how you can do this, that you can fork and modify as you please.
 For instance:

 - [ros_cudagl](https://github.com/hsp-panda/dockerfiles/tree/main/ros_cudagl) - full ROS installation with built in CUDA and OpenGL sharing already enabled.
 Pretty much your bread and butter for building your ROS-based experiment

+**Important**: please create a directory with your own name or handle under `/home/panda-user/users` and work there.
+Do not create directories all over the place, because there is no guarantee that anything outside of `/home/panda-user/users` will not be deleted.

 ## Bonus content